wormhole-foundation/wormhole-icco/WHITEPAPER.md

   - The ATA on the Solana contributor where offered tokens will be sent
 - An array of accepted tokens on each chain + the USD conversion rate which they are accepted at

 The `createSale()` method deposits the offered tokens, assigns an ID which identifies the sale and attests a `SaleInit` packet over the wormhole.
 This packet contains all the information from above.
+It will also attest a `SolanaSaleInit` packet over the wormhole if any Solana tokens are accepted as collateral in the sale.
 The sale information is also stored locally.

-The attested `SaleInit` packet is submitted to the `TokenSaleContributor` contracts.
+The attested `SaleInit` packet (or the `SolanaSaleInit`) is submitted to the `TokenSaleContributor` contracts.
 The contributor contracts stores the sale information locally which is relevant to its chain.

 The `TokenSaleConductor` contract can terminate the sale by calling `abortSaleBeforeStartTime()` before the sale period begins.
 Only the wallet that called `createSale()` can invoke this method.